SaVe-TAG: LLM-based Interpolation for Long-Tailed Text-Attributed Graphs: Empirical Results

 \section{Empirical Results}

 In this section, we present extensive experiments to validate our proposed method, emphasizing its benefits from both \textit{Semantic} and \textit{Structural} perspectives.
-We further evaluate the integrated framework to demonstrate its effectiveness in addressing node classification on long-tailed graphs.
+We further evaluate the integrated framework to demonstrate its effectiveness in addressing long-tailed node classification.
 Specifically, our experiments aim to answer the following three research questions (RQs):

 \begin{itemize}[leftmargin=1.5em] \item \textbf{RQ1:} Can large language models (LLMs) effectively generate boundary-enriching samples with manifold interpolation, enabling VRM for textual data distributions?